Skip to content

 For three quarters, Thursday’s game against Houston was a lifeless effort, as the Sixers fought for their playoff lives on the road without Joel Embiid in the lineup.

-But the Sixers actually won the fourth quarter 29-17, getting the score to within five in the final two minutes, and prompting Houston to bring their starters back in to close the game out.
+But the Sixers actually won the fourth quarter 29-17, getting the score to within five in the final two minutes, and prompting Houston to bring its starters back in to close the game out.

 » READ MORE: From Bell’s palsy to appendicitis, a history of Joel Embiid’s injuries around the playoffs

 VJ Edgecombe led the final unit with Quentin Grimes, Andre Drummond, Dominick Barlow, and Justin Edwards to rally back from 28 down.
-Edgecombe has shown tremendous growth since the beginning of the year, and despite struggling to start the game, flashed his sky-high potential during that final run.
+Edgecombe has shown tremendous growth since the beginning of the season, and despite struggling to start the game, flashed his sky-high potential during that final run.
 He ended the game with 21 points, with seven points and four assists in that final quarter.

 How does it impact seeding?